 Getting vaccinated and staying up to date with your COVID-19 vaccinations is the best way to remain protected against the most severe outcomes of COVID-19 infection.
 COVID-19 vaccines are available to everybody aged six months and older in Ontario.

-For any further questions contact the RCDHU Immunization Line at 613-732-9436 for further assistance.
+For any further questions, contact the RCDHU Immunization Line at 613-732-9436 or 1-833-773-0004.

 Additional information